English

 Half term 1Identity: Fiction texts: Boy and Good Night Mr TomFiction text: Boy in the Stripped Pyjamas and Holocaust Literature

-R to W Bridge+ Writing to Describe
+Reading to Writing Bridge+ Writing to Describe

 Half term 3Non-fiction writing: leaflets; speech writing and deliveringNon-fiction writing: with a clear PoV